A blindfolded boy chooses the name of the next pope

 Overcrowding inside a cathedral where Coptic Christians had gathered to pay last respects to their pope caused a stampede that left three people dead and more than 50 injured, a health official said.

 Bishop Tawadros Theodorus II – the nation’s 118th Coptic Pope – replaces the former leader who died in March.

 The death of Pope Shenouda III sparked anxiety in the embattled minority group in Egypt’s Muslim majority.

 Thousands of people flooded into a Cairo Cathedral in March to bid farewell to the 88-year-old pope who led the nation’s Coptic Christians for about four decades.

 Egypt’s Christian minority has been the target of attacks in recent years.
 The bombing of a major church in Alexandria in January 2011 killed 21 people and sparked worldwide condemnation.

-Estimates vary on the percentage of Coptic Christians in Egypt.
-U.S. officials estimate a 9% Coptic Christian population, but the Pew Forum on Religion & Public Life, which released a report on the global Christian population last year, says it is closer to 5%.
+The U.S. State Department estimates that Egypt is roughly 9% Coptic Christian, but the Pew Forum on Religion & Public Life, which released a report on the global Christian population last year, says it is probably closer to 5%.

 In addition to millions of followers in Egypt, the Coptic church has adherents in Europe, Canada, the United States, Kenya, Zimbabwe, Namibia and South Africa.